Mutawakilu Adam: Early life and education

 Mutawakilu Adam comes from Damango in the Savanna Region.

-He is an Accountant and Financial Officer.
-He holds a teachers certificate A from Bagabaga Training College.
-He holds a bachelor's degree in Administration from University of Ghana in 2002, and Commonwealth Executive Master of Business Administration (CEMBA) from Kwame Nkrumah University of Science and Technology in 2010.
+He is an accountant and financial officer.
+He holds a teacher's certificate A from Bagabaga Training College.
+He earned a bachelor's degree in Administration from University of Ghana in 2002, and Commonwealth Executive Master of Business Administration (CEMBA) from Kwame Nkrumah University of Science and Technology in 2010.

 Career

-Mutawakilu was nominated by John Evans Atta Mills to serve as District Chief Executive for West Gonja District with its capital being Damango his hometown.
-Mutawakilu served as District Chief Executive (DCE) for West Gonja District between May 2009 to January 2013.
-As DCE he worked to improve the lives of the people within his communities with a key focus on education, water, sanitation and healthcare.
+Adam was nominated by John Evans Atta Mills to serve as district chief executive for West Gonja District, whose capital is Damango, his hometown.
+He served as DCE from May 2009 to January 2013.
+As DCE, he worked to improve the lives of the people within his communities, with a focus on education, water, sanitation and healthcare.

-Prior to being appointed as DCE, Mutawakilu worked as a Chief Cashier and Head of Treasury from 2004 to 2009 at University for Development Studies, at the Central Administration in Tamale.
-He also worked as Class Tutor from 1996 to 2003 at Ghana Education Service.
+Prior to being appointed as DCE, Adam worked as a chief cashier and head of treasury from 2004 to 2009 at University for Development Studies, at the Central Administration in Tamale.
+He also worked as class tutor from 1996 to 2003 at Ghana Education Service.